gitkraken/gk-dev-docs/gk-dev/gk-dev-dashboard-management.md

 </figure>

 ### Change Lead Time

+**Definition:** _The time between the first commit linked to an issue (such as a Jira ticket) and when the associated code is deployed._

 This metric shows how long each pull request within a selected timeframe took to go from the first commit until it was deployed.
 Values are expressed in **days** and are calculated over a rolling **7-day period**.

 <figure>